RonniKahalani/good-evil-gpt/doc/Ethical-AI.md

-# Ethical IA Disclaimer
+# Ethical AI Disclaimer
+This AI app it raises several ethical considerations, do not rely on it for real-life decisions.
+So to clarify

-This AI is for educational and entertainment purposes only.
+## For educational and entertainment purposes only
 Do not rely on it for real-life decisions.

-## 🚨 Do not share personal data.
+## Do not share personal data.
 Conversations are stored locally, in the browser, and shared only with ChatGPT.
 You can clear the chat history in the app or the browsers local storage.

-## 🚨 Adult and rough language might occur.
+## Adult, rough and offenvise language might occur
 The Evilness personality is inherently not nice.

+## More to come...

-❗ By using this AI, you agree that the developers are not responsible for any consequences of AI-generated content.
+By using this AI, you agree that the developers are not responsible for any consequences of AI-generated content.

-Check out the GitHub discussion for more information.
+Join our GitHub discussion on [How to navigate the complexities of ethical AI development](https://github.com/RonniKahalani/good-evil-gpt/discussions/3)